 Deadline for application

-Applications for enrolment should be in our possession before 1 May.
+Applications for enrolment should be in our possession before the deadline.
+They differ for EU- and Non-EU students:

 In co-operation with the NUFFIC, The Dutch Organisation for Internationalisation in Education, European Studies will assess the value of foreign diplomas.
 Information on recognition of diplomas for admission to Dutch universities of applied sciences can be found on the NUFFIC website.